SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 What Makes the Konnex ET15 Survival Shovel Stand Out?

 We are going to explore four of its strongest features below just to give you an idea of what this survival shovel is capable of.

 Strong Steel Spade

-In survival you can never have to many edges or too many blades.
+In survival, you can never have too many edges or too many blades.
 While these will not stand up to your survival knife, they may be blades that you don’t mind sacrificing the edge on for other tasks.

 Still, it’s a small pouch and it gives you the option to create multiple tools or just build out the Konnex to its full potential.